cdevshub/afero-devdocs/docs/Lesson3.md

 **5. Go to the PUBLISH tab in the Afero Profile Editor and check that your device is online and selected.**

-**6. Click PUBLISH.**<br>The Profile will be uploaded over-the-air and in about a minute you should see the UI on your smartphone update to the new Profile UI.
+**6. Click PUBLISH.** The Profile will be uploaded over-the-air and in about a minute you should see the UI on your smartphone update to the new Profile UI.

 **7. Now that the developer device is all set, let’s update the Arduino:**